TULiberalArts/Philosophy/pages/undergradaute.md

 [Learn More about the the Certificate in Ethics](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/certificate-ethics/)

 ## Thinking About Law School?
 Major in Philosophy!
 If you plan on going to law school, our department offers courses a BA in Philosophy with a Pre-Law Emphasis.
 Philosophy majors have higher rates of admission to law school than other majors - they also earn some of the [best LSAT scores](http://www.nationaljurist.com/prelaw/classics-philosophy-majors-do-best-when-it-comes-getting-law-school).
-Even better than a straight philosophy major though is our philosophy major with a pre-law emphasis.
-Pre-law students also participate in internships to prepare for law school and careers in the legal field.
+If you choose the pre-law emphasis, you will follow a slightly different path than other philosophy majors with assistance from your advisor.
+Besides specialized courses in our department, pre-law students at Temple University have plenty of resources to prepare for law school.
+We have a

+The department makes special provisions for students who have chosen the Philosophy major as preparation for entry into law school.
+These students follow a path slightly different from that of traditional major with assistance from their advisor.
+Dr. Paul Crowe is the Director of the Law Scholars Program and the Pre-Law Society, pre-law professional programs in the College of Liberal Arts.

 - [Learn More about the BA in Philosophy with a Pre-Law Emphasis](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/#academicplanstext)
 - [Learn More about Pre-Law at Temple University](http://develop.cla.temple.edu/pre-law/undergraduate/)

 ## Studying Philosophy as a Pre-Med Student
-These days, getting into medical school or entering the healthcare field is just as possible with a liberal arts degree as it is with a degree in biology or chemistry.
-Humanities majors not only score well on the MCAT, but they tend to do better as a group than biological sciences majors.
-Gain a valuable foundation in professional ethics by taking courses that include "Ethics in Medicine" and "Philosophy of Science" at our department.
+Philosophy courses enrich preparation for careers in the medical and healthcare professions by providing a solid foundation in professional ethics.
+Humanities majors not only score well on the MCAT, but they tend to score higher as a group than biological sciences majors.
+As a pre-med student in the philosophy program, you will take classes that explore the ethics and philosophy of medicine and science.

 ## Academic Advising and Professional Development
 Take full advantage of the College of Liberal Arts’ flexible curriculum with the help of our award-winning advisors.
 We will help you select a major or minor, and graduate on time.
 Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.